Hydrothermal vent: Conservation

+A key talking point surrounding the conservation of hydrothermal vent ecosystems is deep sea mining.
+There are four main mineral resources that are under consideration for commercial extraction: manganese nodules, cobalt-rich crusts, Seafloor massive sulfide deposits and phosphorite nodules.
+Seafloor massive sulfide depositions surrounding hydrothermal vents are a central area of discussion.
+As discussed above, black smokers produce an abundance of sulfides primarily through the production of Iron Sulfides, namely Pyrite.
+This sulfide production leads to high sulfide deposition local to many black smokers.
+Central to the conservation conversation, is weighing the possibilities for sustainable use of newly harvested sulfide against the effects of commercially attaining this sulfide via deep sea mining.

-Conservation of hydrothermal vent ecosystems after the fact of mining of an active system would depend on the recolonization of chemosynthetic bacteria, and therefore the continuation of the hydrothermal vent fluid as it is the main hydrothermal energy source.
+The effects of commercially extracting deep sea minerals are largely unknown due to the extremely dynamic nature of a hydrothermal vents ecosystem.
+Mining of an active deep sea hydrothermal vent ecosystem would depend on the recolonization of chemosynthetic bacteria, and therefore the continuation of the hydrothermal vent fluid as it is the main hydrothermal energy source.
 It is very difficult to get an idea of the effects of mining on the hydrothermal vent fluid because there have been no large scale studies done.
 However, there have been studies on the recolonization of these vent ecosystems after volcanic destruction.
 From these we can develop insight on the potential effects of mining destruction, and have learned it took 3–5 years for bacteria to recolonize the area, and around 10 years for megafauna to return.
 It was also found that there was a shift in the composition of species in the ecosystem compared to before the destruction, and the presence of immigrant species.
+This shift in biodiversity poses issues to certain critically endangered species that thrive in harsh deep sea environment, like mollusks.
 Though further research into the effects of sustained seafloor SMS mining on species recolonization is needed.
+Shallow hydrothermal vents have also been proposed as a potential model for climate change in extreme environments, specifically by tracking changes to highly specialized organisms local to the vent.
+Major impacts of climate change such as ocean acidification, increasing temperature and heavy metal deposition, on local hydrothermal vent ecosystems are areas of interest for these models.
+Deep sea mining's impact on efficacy of these models is an area of future interest.